Mort's Palisades Deli: History

-In the early 1970s, Mort Farberow opened a butcher shop on Sunset Boulevard in the Village neighborhood Pacific Palisades.
+In the early 1970s, Mort Farberow opened a butcher shop on Sunset Boulevard in the Village neighborhood of Pacific Palisades.
 Business was steady, but he was still unsatisfied with the direction of his business.
-Farberow and wife Bobbie Farberow then relocated around the corner to Swarthmore Avenue, where they opened "Mort’s Palisades Deli" in 1972.
+Farberow and his wife Bobbie Farberow then relocated around the corner to Swarthmore Avenue, where they opened "Mort’s Palisades Deli" in 1972.
 Mort's could not have come along at a better time as the opening coincided with a massive growth of the Jewish community in the Palisades.

-In 1978, Mort's moved to a larger location on the opposite side of the street on 1035 Swarthmore, where it remained until it closed its doors in 2007.
+In 1978, Mort's moved to a larger location on the opposite side of the street at 1035 Swarthmore, where it remained until it closed its doors in 2007.

-During the 1980s restaurant boom in the LA Southlands, the deli came under increasing competition with up to 30 deli's opening in the Pallisades area.
+During the 1980s restaurant boom in the LA Southlands, the deli came under increasing competition with up to 30 delis opening in the Palisades area.
 Farberow responded to this by cutting waste and raising prices.
-By 1989 Farberow's was seeing a switch over to leaner meat, especially turkey, due to an increase in health-consciousness.
+By 1989, Farberow's was seeing a switch over to leaner meat, especially turkey, due to an increase in health-consciousness.

-In 2005 the deli was hit by an armed robbery, the first in its history.
+In 2005, the deli was hit by an armed robbery, the first in its history.

 Original owner and proprietor Mort Farberow once said in an interview with the Jewish Journal, “We make 99 percent of our food from scratch [including all the soups].
 Being there seven days a week, getting to know the people, has made Mort’s the institution it is today."

-Generations of Palisadians grew up eating at Mort's Deli, only to return with their own children's.
-It became a fixture of the community and an important landmark in the local culture, much of the deli's staff had worked at Mort's for decades.
+Generations of Palisadians grew up eating at Mort's Deli, only to return with their own children.
+It became a fixture of the community and an important landmark in the local culture, and much of the deli's staff had worked at Mort's for decades.
 The 2000 Fodor's guide to LA praised especially the variety of foods available on the menu.

 Closing

-Farberow died in 2002, and in 2007 his widow Bobbie decided to sell the deli to former Los Angeles mayor and area resident Richard Riordan, who owns several other eateries in Pacific Palisades including the seafood restaurant Gladstones, and the Original Pantry nearby.
+Farberow died in 2002, and in 2007 his widow Bobbie decided to sell the deli to former Los Angeles mayor and area resident Richard Riordan, who owned several other eateries in the Pacific Palisades area including the seafood restaurant Gladstones and the Original Pantry restaurant in downtown Los Angeles.
 Riordan re-opened the deli under the name "Village Pantry" in 2008.
 Eater magazine described the re-opened deli as "wiped clean of its former self (save for the "planned" memorial wall for former owners Mort and Bobbie Farberow)" and criticised the raised prices.